 Just say no to black luggage!
 A few years ago I introduced my favorite color, canary yellow for a few of my bags (did I mention I have a luggage line?) and it sold out immediately.
 Last year was the dawning of the age of colorful and stylish luggage and I couldn’t be happier.
 Hard case luggage has taken this to a new level with incredible designs that become movable art.
 People do notice the bag you travel with and who knows you may get an upgrade from an airline or hotel clerk just because they like your style.

 Brands and Warranties

 Some brands have a reputation for standing behind the quality and durability of their bags.
-Briggs and Riley has a lifetime guarantee that will repair you luggage free of charge for life.
+Briggs and Riley has a lifetime guarantee that will repair your luggage free of charge for life.
 Tumi has a five-year warranty that gives you full worry free protection in the first year and covers defects in years two through five.
 TravelPro and Victorinox (limited number of collections) both have limited lifetime warranty.
-A lot of warranties I’ve seen are for defects in materials or workmanship not how a baggage handler has ripped it to shreds.
+A lot of warranties I’ve seen are for defects in materials or workmanship.
 To me that means you would have to make a pretty strong case it was an original defect if a wheel popped off during travel.
 Take the time to consider warranty in your decision but don’t let it be the deciding factor unless you are the type that will follow up on every warranty repair.

 What’s the one thing you look for in luggage that is a must-have?
 What’s your favorite brand?
 Or least favorite?